idkfelix/year12/Accounting/Review Questions/Review Questions CH6.md

 |--------------------|-------|--------|
 | Discount expense   | Debit |        |
 | Account Receivable |       | Credit |
 5. assets decrease overall as bank increases by the amount paid but accounts receivable only decreases by the remaining balance less the discount expense.
-No effect on liabilities and owners equity decreases by the bank increase less the accounts receivable balance overall equaling the discount expense
+No effect on liabilities and owners equity decreases by the bank increase less the accounts receivable balance overall equalling the discount expense
 6.
 	- Cash is received faster as the customer has an incentive, giving the  business more working capital and liquidity
 	- Customer who can pay within the discount period may prefer working with the business for the discounted rate